 Agency Affected: Department of Commerce

-Comments: Commerce agreed with our recommendation and provided an action plan in August 2019.
-The Bureau stated that it is developing a process for tracking and executing corrective actions identified by governing bodies and external entities.
-We plan to review the Bureau's progress in addressing this recommendation as part of our ongoing work on the 2020 Census.
+Comments: Commerce agreed with our recommendation.
+In August 2019, the Bureau stated that it is developing a process for tracking and executing corrective actions identified by governing bodies and external entities.
+We will review the Bureau's progress in addressing this recommendation as part of our ongoing work on the 2020 Census.

 Recommendation: The Secretary of Commerce should direct the Director of the Census Bureau to direct the Bureau's CIO to implement a formal process for tracking and executing appropriate corrective actions to remediate cybersecurity weaknesses identified by DHS, and expeditiously address the identified deficiencies.
 (Recommendation 2)